 Dorset Community Foundation

 In this last year we have awarded more than £1.2 million in grants to charities, groups and individuals across the county.
 Our donors and funders trust us to use their money where it can make the most impact because our expertise and knowledge of where the need exists in Dorset is unrivalled.
-Because we are not cause specific, we can consider funding any area of disadvantage as long as it is Dorset-based.
-To find out more about us, how to donate and the grants we have available, see:

 The 21st “window” of Christchurch Living Advent Calendar was opened by a very creative and enthusiastic show by the Lockdown Family Band.